 This is an automated call about your merchant account from merchant services partners to remind you that the deadline for EMV updates has now passed.
 Because you have already been notified, please be advised that the fraud liability has now shifted to you, the merchant.
 If you haven’t made the necessary equipment changes, please call us at [number] to avoid high out of pocket equipment costs and an increase in rates charged per card.

 This call includes some factual details.
 The deadline for a liability shift has actually passed – it was October 2015.
-However, there’s no reason that “rates charged per card” would go up as a result of not using EMV equipment.
 The comments about high out of pocket equipment costs and an increase in rates are scare tactics to get you to call back.
 When you do, you’ll be hit with a sales pitch at best, or a sneaky attempt to get you to switch processors by requesting that you send in new paperwork or an application for EMV processing.

 What to do: Don’t call back.
 This is most often an automated voicemail sent to as many businesses as possible and its success depends on business owners getting scared by the vague threat of higher costs.
 If you aren’t currently using EMV-capable equipment and want to make the shift, contact your processor yourself to see what models they can support.